Max-Tweddell/max-tweddell.github.io/blog/t6-js-language.md

 In a function the squiggly brackets are used to define what is part of the function body and what is not.

+---

-single quotes `''` are used to define strings
+Single quotes `''` are used to define strings
 Double quotes `""` are used for the same thing

 The advantage of having to types of quotes means that it is easy to mix them